dvirby/BotIt/README.md

 (In a quick look you can see how much comfortable and simple the code)

-## Some of the features that attached:
+## Some features that attached for example:

 * Mailing lists
 * Libary manager